Giovannibriglia/Giovannibriglia.github.io/_posts/2024-09-25-paper-prima.md

 ### Resume

-In this work, I explore a novel way to enhance reinforcement learning (RL) in autonomous agents by integrating causal models into the learning process.
+In this work, we explore a novel way to enhance reinforcement learning (RL) in autonomous agents by integrating causal models into the learning process.
 We introduce the Causality-Driven Reinforcement Learning (CDRL) framework, it can improve exploration efficiency by leveraging causal discovery.
 Rather than requiring agents to explore all possible actions and states, CDRL learns a causal model from a simplified version of the environment.
 This model focuses